 The fundamental principle underlying the teaching methods used on this course is "learning by doing".
 That is, in order to learn and understand the engineering skills and techniques required, students cannot just be told them or read about them - they need to practise them.

-The intermediate learning outcomes are:
+The intermediate student learning outcomes will be:

 Level 4: students will be able to: